 Why have you chosen to apply to this specific program – the part-time Evening MBA Program?
 How do you anticipate earning your MBA will affect your career goals?

 Submit a résumé outlining your academic achievements and professional experience.
 To assist in the review process, please indicate the type of firm and scope of operations for each organization for which you were employed.
 Your résumé may include personal achievements, community involvement, global experiences, and other areas of interest.
 Upload your résumé when you submit the application.

-Two professional recommendations are required to apply.
-A maximum of three recommendations can be submitted.
+One professional recommendation is required to apply, and you may submit two.
 You will enter your recommenders’ names and email addresses into your application.
 Each recommender will then receive questions from the admissions committee.

 The recommendation forms are submitted separately from your application.
 You should not wait for your recommender to submit his or her recommendation before submitting your application; however, your application will not be reviewed without the recommendation forms.